All Collections

 A user may need access to a restricted patient's chart in case of emergency, or when one provider is covering for another at a different location when role-based access control is configured.

-The fact that a user forced access to the chart is saved in the patient's chart, with a red icon within the Recent Activity section, making it easy to see from the patient dashboard if someone "broke the glass" (see Reviewing recent activity).
-Users who do not have this permission cannot break the glass, even in an emergency situation.
-In that case a message appears that you do not have permission to access the chart.
+The fact that a user accessed the restricted chart is saved in the patient's chart, with a red icon within the Recent Activity section, making it easy to see from the patient dashboard if someone forced access (refer to Reviewing recent activity).

 Steps